 Deepening of the concept of mining from a statistical or financial aspect

 The mining process involves solving cryptographic problems that would be very interesting to discuss with our high school kids.
 How many minors are trying to post on the channel?
-Approximately how long does it take to fix the problem and publish?
+Approximately how long does it take to resolve the issue and publish?
 What are the elements that increase our chances of finding the answer before anyone else?
 Is it worth getting into mining?
 Is it worth investing in cryptocurrency?
 These are examples of questions that could be considered in a statistical or even financial context.

 Identifying the weaknesses and limits of Bitcoin